-Event/Project Description:

-Salt to Saint is a 420+ mile bicycle ride held each September, starting in Salt Lake City at the Hogle George.
-The 2025 route will be between 420 and 450 miles, with the goal to complete the ride in u Maeve will be joining the Utah Achilles team, "The Downhill Wonders", which was established in 20 2025 team are blind/VI athletes.
-Maeve will be riding legs 3, 10, and 21 on her bicycle built for two named Diamond.
+Event/Project Description: Salt to Saint is a 420+ mile bicycle ride held each September, starting in Salt Lake City at the Hogle Zoo and finishing in Saint George.
+The 2025 route will be between 420 and 450 miles, with the goal to complete the ride in under 24 hours.
+This year, Maeve will be joining the Utah Achilles team, "The Downhill Wonders", which was established in 2023.
+3 of the 8 bicyclists on the 2025 team are blind/VI athletes.
+Maeve will be riding legs 3, 10, and 21 on her bicycle built for two, which she has affectionately named "Diamond."
 Maeve and the other members of the relay team will be riding 3 separate legs of the route, covering about 60 miles each over the 24 hour time period.
 Maeve loves to pedal and ride fast, and especially loves participating in relay rides with other adaptive athletes.
-In 2023, she participated with Utah Achilles in LoToJa, and with her mom in 2024 in Goldilocks, as finishing in Saint hours.
-This year, the 8 bicyclists on the he has affectionately
+In 2023, she participated with Utah Achilles in LoToJa, and with her mom in 2024 in Goldilocks, as